TimBstn/Welfords-Online-Algorithm/README.md

 # Welfords-Online-Algorithm
-Implementation and proof of Welford's Online Algorithm to update the covariance matrix over time
+Implementation and proof of Welford's Online Algorithm to update the covariance matrix over time.
+For further explanation, check out my [blogpost](https://timlearns.com/covariance-matrix/) about this topic.